digitsensitive/phaser3-typescript/tutorials/gameConfig.md

 const config: GameConfig = { };

-There are at many parameters you can define when you create your own configuration object.
+There are many parameters you can define when you create your own configuration object.
 We will have a look at the most important ones here.
 If you are interested to see all the parameters you can check the official source-code and have a look at the Config.js file (src/boot).

 #### Important parameters